JohnTWhite/SQLFun/README.md

 # SQLFun
-This is for my own reference to previous SQL queries I have made.
+This is for my own reference to previous SQL files I have made (mainly in Java).
 Should I need to reference previous code it will hold those deposits.
 Primary language is currently Java.